firefoxuz/dictionary/README.md

-# Annotated dictionary of the Uzbek language
+# :uzbekistan: Annotated dictionary of the Uzbek language

 The practical application of the words in this dictionary is illustrated by examples from Uzbek literature and the press.
 The dictionary is prepared by the State Scientific Publishing House "National Encyclopedia of Uzbekistan".